Vejdirektoratet/sdk-android/README.md

 [![](https://jitpack.io/v/kittinunf/fuel.svg)](https://jitpack.io/#kittinunf/fuel)

-The easiest way of getting up to date traffic data for the geographical region of Denmark.
+The easiest way of getting official and up to date traffic data for the geographical region of Denmark.

 ## Features

+- [x] Traffic events
-- [x] Request Traffic and/or Roadwork events
+- [x] Roadwork events
+- [x] Road segments congestion status
+- [x] Road segments deicing status in winter
+- [x] Condition of road segments in winter
+- [x] Request data from within geographical bounding box
-- [x] Request road segment information...
+- [x] Request single entity based on `tag`
-- [ ] Live stream of traffic events and changes to these
+- [ ] Live stream of events (i.e. new, removed and updated entities)

 ## Installation

 The library can be installed through [`Jitpack`](https://jitpack.io/#kittinunf/fuel).
 Jitpack can be used to build any branch, commit and version.

-Import the library into oyur project by adding the following to your `gradle` file:
+Import the library into your project by adding the following to your `gradle` file:

 ```kotlin
 allprojects {